puppetlabs/pe_tech_check/README.md

 Doing so will install this module into the base module path, making its tasks available without interfering with other modules.

-### Enable the `healthcheck_lite` module tasks

-If your Primary Master has environment caching enabled (which is true by default if Code Manager is being used), flush the environment cache to enable the tasks in this module.

-Run the following command on the Primary Master:
+If your Primary Master has environment caching enabled (which is true by default if Code Manager is being used), flush the environment cache to enable the tasks in this module by running the following command on the Primary Master:

 ```bash
 /opt/puppetlabs/puppet/modules/healthcheck_lite/scripts/flush_environment_cache.sh